abuuer/algoVisualizer/README.md

 # AlgoVisualizer

-AlgoVisualizer is a web application built with React that allows users to visualize various path-finding ans sorting algorithms to better understand their functionality and performance.
+AlgoVisualizer is a web application built with React that allows users to visualize various pathfinding and sorting algorithms to better understand their functionality and performance.

 ## Demo

-You can access a live demo of AlgoVisualizer at https://abuuer.github.io/algoVisualizer.
+You can access a live demo of AlgoVisualizer at https://algovisualizerapp.vercel.app.

 ![Path-Finding](public/PathFindingDemo.gif)
 ![Sorting](public/SortingDemo.gif)